niravkapoor/multiple-linear-regression/README.md

 	- registered: count of registered users
 	- cnt: count of total rental bikes including both casual and registered

-## Conclusions
-- Conclusion 1 from the analysis

 ## Technologies Used
 - lPython - 3.19.0
 - Pandas
 - Numpy
 - Plotly

 ## Contact
 Created by [@niravkapoor] - feel free to contact me!